boringdroid/boringdroid/README.md

 The `BoringdroidSystemUI` uses the `SystemUI`'s plugin hook library to add custom views to system navigation bar.
 And it also uses `sysui_shared.jar` exposed by `SystemUI` to receive task changed events for taskbar.
 For better developing experience, it provides a gradle script to develop the `BoringdroidSystemUI` in latest `AndroidStudio`.
 For more detail, please see the document in the project [BoringdroidSystemUI](https://github.com/boringdroid/vendor_packages_apps_BoringdroidSystemUI).

+If you have interested on `BoringdroidSystemUI`, and don't want to download full source code, maybe you can try [emulator-images-release](https://github.com/boringdroid/emulator-images-release), and use emulator from Android Studio to run it.
+It only supports boringdroid 10 now, and we will support boringdroid 9 if there are users have interested on it.
+So if you it to develop `BoringdroidSystemUI`, please change branch to [`boringdroid-10.0.0`](https://github.com/boringdroid/vendor_packages_apps_BoringdroidSystemUI/tree/boringdroid-10.0.0).

 ## android-x86 porting

 Also, there is an version ported to [android-x86](https://www.android-x86.org/).
 We only port some important bug fixes and feature to android-x86 version, and keep the origin android-x86 configuration, such as [Taskbar](https://github.com/farmerbb/Taskbar).